-For some hedonism is liberty.
+For others hedonism is liberty.
 Our bodies want to sleep, be fed, be comfortable, and most of all to experience pleasure.
-But to run after these things without constraint is self destructive.
-Our bodies, or as the Bible puts it, our flesh, is by its nature self destructive.
+But to run after these things without constraint is self-destructive.
+Our bodies—or as the Bible puts it, our flesh—is by its nature self-destructive.
 It can never be satisfied.
-It can never get enough of what it craves constantly.
-At some point our bodies want to sedate themselves with drugs and alcohol to take away the pain brought on by self-destruction, which causes even more self-destruction.
+It can never get enough of what it constantly craves.
+Eventually, the hedonistic pleasure-seekers begin to sedate themselves with drugs and alcohol to take away the pain brought on by purposelessness, which causes even more self-destruction.
 It’s a downward spiral.
-Yes, there is a freedom in casting off all restraint, but unfortunately for those who choose this course, reality will not be cast off.
+Yes, there is a kind of freedom in casting off all restraint, but unfortunately for those who choose this course, reality will not be cast off.

 For others still, lots of money is freedom.
 They cast off the restraint of slothfulness that the body attempts to impose, and they work really hard in hopes of great reward.
 They are then free to have nice things.
 But they are not necessarily free to be satisfied with those nice things, or to stay home from work.
 There are a lot of freedoms that we can chase after, but in the end there is no real freedom.
 Sooner or later we will live out what Solomon called, the “vanity of vanities.”

 What does man gain by all the toil

 at which he toils under the sun? ” (Ecclesiastes 1:2-3 )

 All freedoms have some merit.
 Who doesn’t want to be comfortable?
 Who desires to toil day and night only to be exploited by the lords of the marketplace?
 Who wants to be poor?
 Who loves suffering?
 But all of these “freedoms” involve a submission of some sort to a master of some sort, none of whom are righteous.
 But there is a righteous master to whom we can submit.
 His name is Jesus, and He is a ruler, make no mistake about that.